Revature-1704-Java/trms-momccormick/BUSINESS REQUIREMENTS.md

 All Employees must complete the Tuition Reimbursement form one week prior to the start of the event.
 This form must collect (required): basic employee information; date, time, location, description, cost, grading format, and type of event; work-related justification.
 The employee can optionally include: event-related attachments of pdf, png, jpeg, txt, or doc file type, attachments of approvals already provided of .msg (Outlook Email File) file type and type of approval, work time that will be missed.
 The projected reimbursement should be provided as a read-only field.

 ### 2.1.
 Business Rules
 Grading formats are pulled from a reference table.
 Certain grading formats require the employee to perform a presentation to management after the event’s completion and prior to awarded reimbursement.
 A passing grade is needed for reimbursement otherwise.
 Employee must provide the passing grade cutoff for the course, or choose to use a default passing grade if unknown.
-If an employee provides an approval email, that approval step is skipped (cannot skip BenCo Approval).
+If an employee provides an approval email, that approval step is skipped (cannot skip Benefits Coordinator Approval).
 If the course is < 2 weeks from beginning, the request is marked urgent.